 On 7 April, the arrival of better weather conditions allowed the Soviets to make good use of daylight precision bombing.
 Several hundred bombers of the 1st, 3rd and 15th Air Armies, supported by the formations of the Baltic Fleet’s air arm, bombed the the centre of the German defensive arrangement as well as the bridgeheads of the [a]Armeeabteilung 'Samland'.

-Meanwhile, Fort Eight, besieged by the Soviet, was still a strong pocket of German resistance.
+Meanwhile, Fort Eight, besieged by the Soviet forces, was still a strong pocket of German resistance.
 After several unsuccessful attacks, a more cunning plan was developed.
 Using smoke screens to conceal their approach and flamethrowers to weaken the defence positions, several hundred men managed to cross the moat and enter the fortress, where bitter close combat began.
 Once the outer defences had been weakened, a massive frontal assault was launched, and finally the assault succeeded and the remainder of the garrison surrendered.

 During the day, the 11th Guards Army sought to reach the Pregel river, eliminating all resistance on its southern side.
 However, the army’s advance was slowed in the central area of the city, where every building had literally to be taken apart along with its defenders.
 A particularly bitter engagement took place in the main railway station and on its platforms, where almost every carriage and wagon had been transformed into a firing point, and Soviet troops had to use armour and artillery support to make advance possible, and then only at the cost of heavy losses.
 Only by dusk had the area been completely neutralised, making it possible the attackers to approach the inner defence perimeter, protecting the entrance to the city centre itself.